iesiyok/trollthrottle/README.md

 		-	The splitted raw data must be placed in the `data/de/raw` directory.

-		-	For determining the list of new users is presented in the same query file.
+		-	For determining the list of new users, a query is given in the same query file.
 The new users must not be splitted and it must be placed in `new_users.json` file in `data/de/raw` directory.
 Also, the file should not include `[` in the beginning of the file and `]` in the end.
-Each record in the file must be in JSON format and the records must be splitted only with newline character. e.g. {"author": "abc"}
+Each record in the file must be in JSON format and the records must be splitted only with newline character. e.g.
+				{"author": "abc"}
 				{"author": "def"}